ppdws/pranayapratikdas/content/papers/paper2/index.md

 summary: "The authors demonstrate that the Lyapunov exponent associated with unstable circular geodesics around various charged AdS black holes behaves distinctly across small‑ and large‑black‑hole thermodynamic phases—mirroring van der Waals–type transitions—and near the critical point the Lyapunov exponent serves as an order parameter with a universal critical exponent ≃1/2."
 cover:
     image: "paper2.png"
-    alt: "Dimensions of a sausage dog"
+    alt: "Gravitational lensing due to presence of a black hole"
     relative: true
 editPost:
     URL: "https://doi.org/10.1103/PhysRevD.110.024068"